XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 ### ITagWorker, ITagWorkerFactory, and ITagWorkerFactoryRepository

 ITagWorker is the interface we use to create and modify the iText layout objects.
+It is important to know that for each tag the HtmlProcessor encounters, by default a new TagWorker instance will be created.

 insert graphic on how TagWorkers work